 An important strength of SATIM is its modularity, allowing easy expansion of sectors and subsectors and energy service representation.
 The time slice resolution in SATIM can also easily be adjusted according to research needs, and expansion of trade of energy with neighbouring countries can be accommodated, through the utilisation of the regional trade features in TIMES.
 The flexibility of Timeslice resolution is important as it has implications for RE integration, and model run time.
 Regional trade is likely to expand in future and having the flexibility to include demand and supply options in neighbouring countries explicitly, at a similar level of detail to SATIM, will allow exploration of optimal energy pathways for the region.

 An additional important development in recent years is the soft linking of SATIM to the SAGE Computable General Equilibrium model.
 The linked model captures economic response to fuel prices which occur for example, as a result of different energy investment paths, and changes to energy service needs in response to GDP growth.
 Economic consistency in scenarios and demand growth is a concern as growth in all sectors is driven by GDP either directly (e.g. commerce) or indirectly (e.g. residential).
-The use of a CGE model to develop economically consistent scenarios as well as the soft linking of SATIM SAGE has allowed the expansion of research to areas such as just transitions and economically and climate optimal development pathways.
+The use of a CGE model to develop economically consistent scenarios as well as the linking of SATIM SAGE has allowed the expansion of research to areas such as just transitions and economically and climate optimal development pathways.

 As SATIM represents demand in South Africa as a single node the spatial diversity of demand is not captured.
 Similarly RE and fossil fuel resources are also spatially diverse.
 Not capturing this diversity has implications for the optimisation of the energy system.
 For example, power plants that are located far from demand centres do not incur a transmission penalty.

-TIMES approach is normative: optimized from a single agents point of view.
+The TIMES approach is normative: optimized from a single agent’s point of view.
 This is fine for supply, and industry, which normally behave in this way.
 However, without extensive further disaggregation of the residential demand sector, heterogeneity of preferences is not captured.
 The cheapest technology will tend to dominate the solution even if there is another product available with slightly higher cost but other non-monetary advantages.
 The model would therefore benefit from soft linking with more detailed choice models.

 Another weakness is the fact that mode choice in transport is exogenous.
 To accurately reflect modal shift in the transport sector within SATIM would require further disaggregation to reflect transport demand in the larger cities of South Africa.
-Each city has its own peculiarities, for example whether rail transport is available, which would have to be captured in order for modal switch to be endogenized.
+Each city has its own peculiarities, for example whether rail transport is available, which would have to be captured, in order for modal switch to be endogenized.

 Conclusions